symartin/LV_Minicircuit_RF_Switch/README.md

 # Minicircuit RF Switch LabVIEW Driver
-LabVIEW driver for the [USB-xSPDT-A18](https://www.minicircuits.com/WebStore/dashboard.html?model=USB-2SPDT-A18) MiniCircuit RF switch family
+LabVIEW driver for the [USB-xSPDT-A18](https://www.minicircuits.com/WebStore/dashboard.html?model=USB-2SPDT-A18) MiniCircuit RF switch family.

 ## Status: Archived
 This repository has been archived and is no longer maintained.